 But, as my friend said, sometimes issues are “hanging over your head” during family time.
 And that increases anxiety — knowing there is something that is not being addressed.
 Maybe, we mused, it would be better to just take the call, make it as short as possible, craft a plan or response, and then get back to personal time.

 The one approach — sending the call to voicemail — would be “compartmentalizing.”
 The second — taking the call at the pool — would be “integration.”
 Traditional wisdom says compartmentalize: We work at the office, we live at our home and we play somewhere else.
 But our world and the practice of law are changing.
 Compartmentalization works less well than in the past.

-As our practices — and our clients’ expectations — evolve, we must change our approach to handling it “all.”
+As our practices — and our client’s expectations — evolve, we must change our approach to handling it “all.”
 We must integrate all the areas of our lives.
 The key is allowing for overlap between all the areas’ boundaries, like the rounded triangle in the middle of three overlapping circles.
-You spend a majority of your time in the central, rounded triangle, but can move to the outer areas of each circle when compartmentalization is preferred, like on vacation.
+You spend the majority of your time in the central, rounded triangle, but can move to the outer areas of each circle when compartmentalization is preferred, like on vacation.